lazykern/ecommerce-api-docs/README.md

 ### 2. Run the Scrapers

-Execute the scraper scripts to gather the raw documentation from each platform.
-The output will be saved in the `output/scraped/` directory.
+Execute the scraper scripts to gather the raw documentation.
+You can run them without arguments to use the default settings, or you can customize the behavior.

+#### Default Usage
 ```bash
 # Scrape Lazada documentation
 python scrape_lazada.py